sachabest/voronoi-planner/README.md

 ## CIS 391 Homework

-Created bt Sacha Best, last modified 10/2016
+Created by Sacha Best, last modified 10/2016

 ### Overview

-In this assignment, you will be creating an algorithm and visualization for calcuating paths through complex 3D spaces.
+In this assignment, you will be creating an algorithm and a visualization for calcuating paths through complex 2D spaces.
 THe goal is to use generalized Voronoi graphs to allow robots to autonomously move through buildings.

 ### Tasks

-You will have several discree tasks to complete.
-In general, the steps fo complete the path planner include:
+You will have several discreet tasks to complete.
+In general, the steps to complete the path planner include:

 1. Read input file format and create a data structure to hold the read information.
 2. Generate a Voronoi decomposition of the spaces